CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricVlanSet.md

 HasMulticastPolicy returns a boolean if a field has been set.

+### SetMulticastPolicyNil

+`func (o *FabricVlanSet) SetMulticastPolicyNil(b bool)`

+ SetMulticastPolicyNil sets the value for MulticastPolicy to be an explicit nil

+### UnsetMulticastPolicy
+`func (o *FabricVlanSet) UnsetMulticastPolicy()`

+UnsetMulticastPolicy ensures that no value is present for MulticastPolicy, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)